Rudd-O/zfs/dracut/README.dracut.markdown

 root/boot ZFS pools between machines.  _Please understand the implications of importing a pool in this manner before enabling this option!_

-* `zfs_bypass_cache=0`: If set to 1, the initramfs will temporarily move the `/etc/zfs/zpool.cache` file out of the way right before loading the `zfs` kernel module, restoring it to its original place afterwards.
-This is necessary because the `zfs` kernel module tends to import all pools dictated by the cache automatically upon first load, and this usually happens at a very inopportune moment when udev rules are still executing and not all block devices are ready for pool import to succeed completely (examples being LUKS encrypted devices).
-This option might need use of `zfs_force` in tandem.

 * `spl_hostid`: By default, the hostid used by the SPL module is read from /etc/hostid inside the initramfs.
 This file is placed there from the host system when the initramfs is built which effectively ties the ramdisk to the